Black-Eyed Susan (song)

 "Black-Eyed Susan" is a song recorded by Canadian country music group Prairie Oyster.
-It was released in 1994 as the third single from their fourth studio album, Only One Moon.
+It was released in 1994 as the third single from their fourth studio album, Only One Moon, which was released in Canada in April 1994, and in the U. S. in October 1995.
 It peaked at number 7 on the RPM Country Tracks chart in January 1995.